Applications for the Spring 2020 What's Up TV training is now open. Applications close on January 22nd, 2020.

 Location: The training takes place at Sky Osterley Campus, TW7 5QD.

-Training Dates: 9th September – 13th of December 2019.
-Trainee Production Manager and Trainee Production Coordinator start earlier on the 3rd of September 2019.
+Training Dates: 16th of March – 19th of June 2020.
+Trainee Production Manager and Trainee Production Coordinators start earlier on the 10th of March 2020.

-Industry Placements: Trainees who are successful in completing the Spring 2019 training programme will go onto paid work placements at Sky, Endemol Shine and Procam TV.
-Please note that industry placements will start as soon as the training at MAMA Youth finishes or in the new year, 2020.
+Industry Placements: Trainees who are successful in completing the Spring 2020 training programme will go onto paid work placements at BBC, Procam TV or one of our other industry partners for 4-16 weeks.
+Please note that industry placements will start as soon as the training at MAMA Youth finishes.

 If you require more financial support during the training, you may be eligible to apply for a TV diversity bursary via: https://www.screenskills.com/pitches/tv-diversity-bursaries-apply-for-up-to-1000-towards-training-costs/51d875d2-2eaa-4071-b05d-e6f370799a4a/